Yegolev

 I was toying with the idea of buying an iMac for home and to maybe look into this Swift language but then I asked some apple fans at work and found out they can no longer be used as external monitors?

-Well why didn't you say you wanted to use this with a PC in the first place Compatibility may be hit or miss using a PC.
+Well why didn't you say you wanted to use this with a PC in the first place why so serious?
+Compatibility may be hit or miss using a PC.
 In theory if you can finagle your video output to be a resolution and frequency the iMac can handle and it's sending the signal over a DisplayPort or Thunderbolt cable it should still work.
-And can you develop code and test it out on an actual iPhone or is even personal mucking about gated through the app store?

 « Last Edit: September 24, 2015, 04:23:27 PM by Trippy »